Do you have any students who struggle with decoding? Perhaps they don’t have the phonics knowledge they need to

-And in this post, I’ll be focusing on phonics, the relationship between letters and sounds.
+And in this post, I’ll be focusing on phonics, the relationship between letters / letter patterns and sounds.
 Learning phonics comes easily for some students, but it can be a real challenge for others.

-In this post, I’ll explain how to figure out if phonics is a “problem area” for a reader and make suggestions for integrating phonics instruction into your literacy block.
+In this post, I’ll explain how to figure out if phonics is a “problem area” for a reader and make suggestions for phonics instruction during your literacy block.
 I’ll also provide ideas for specific phonics interventions to help your struggling decoders with phonics.
 Finally, I’ll describe how I help students apply their phonics learning to real reading – the ultimate goal!

 How to Know if Phonics Knowledge Is Contributing to Reading Difficulty

 Decoding difficulties can be caused by many different factors.
 Sometimes, a child is struggling for multiple reasons.
 However, it’s always beneficial to figure out whether or not a struggling reader would benefit from more phonics support.

-As I describe in my post from a few weeks ago, analyzing a student’s miscues (reading errors) and self-corrections can be very helpful in determining what she needs to work on.
-When I want to find out if phonics knowledge is a problem, I take a look at a child’s miscues.
+As I describe in my post from a few weeks ago, analyzing a student’s reading errors and self-corrections can be very helpful in determining what she needs to work on.

-I look for patterns in her errors, and ask myself questions like:
+You can look for patterns in a child’s errors and ask yourself:

 - Does the student take a long time figuring out what sound the letter(s) make?

-- Is the student misreading digraphs or blends?
+- Is the student misreading a specific type of phonics pattern, like digraphs or blends?

 - Does the student have a good handle on short vowels?
 Long vowels?